aina-c/Octopus-arm/README.md

 This code works for the current prototype however, other iterations may have to be modified to work within correct ranges.

-For this project were used: 1 Arduino Uno Wifi Rev2, 1 L298N dual H-Bridge motor driver and 2 DC 12V 140rpm-i45 motors with gearbox and encoder integrated.
+For this project were used: 1 Arduino Uno Wifi Rev2, 1 L298N dual H-Bridge motor driver, 2 DC 12V 140rpm-i45 motors with gearbox and encoder integrated and a strain gauge module with positive and negative bending angle sensor.